Grant proposals are considered from eligible organizations who:

 My organization no longer has the credentials for accessing the Kirkpatrick Foundation’s grants portal.
 Can these credentials be reset?

-Yes, please contact the program officer to request a transfer of your organization’s account and password reset.
-This will enable you to see all the previous grants your organization has submitted.
+Yes, please contact the senior program officer to request a transfer of your organization’s account and password reset.

 Can I just email my letter of inquiry rather than submit through the grant portal?